By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 Mical Whitaker

 “And in 2003, when he began teaching at Georgia Southern University, we began our director/designer teamwork,” said 2021 Legend Mical Whitaker.
 “Working with Kelly was easy.
 Always easy.
-He loved the challenge, his creation of the soundscape for my productions of ‘Our Town’ still ranks as one of the most innovative feats of theatrical magic.
+He loved the challenge, his creation of the soundscape for my production of ‘Our Town’ still ranks as one of the most innovative feats of theatrical magic.
 I've ever seen in academic theater.

 “A show with multiple locations, no problem.
 A show of very realistic details like August Wilson's ‘Joe Turner's Come and Gone’ or the surrealism of an apocalypse like Lorraine Hansberry’s ‘What Use Are Flowers?’
 All Kelly Berry designed and lit with great integrity and aplomb.